Posted on September 14th, 2021

 On Navy ships, the highest concentrations of asbestos were found near boilers, engines, ammunition, and even sleeping rooms and mess halls.
 Despite the risk of exposure, companies such as Bethlehem Steel Shipyard, Long Beach Naval Shipyard, and Richmond Shipyard continued to utilize asbestos in all parts of ships, from stern to bow.
 Numerous shipyards with asbestos issues have been placed on the EPA's Superfund list, including Anniston Army Depot, Alabama Drydock and Shipping Company, Bender Shipbuilding and Repair Company, Gulf Shipbuilding Company, and Avondale Shipyards.

 Occupational asbestos exposure through inhalation, and to lesser extent ingestion, can cause a range of asbestos-related conditions with high health and financial costs later in life, such as mesothelioma.
-According to Artificial Intelligence World Society and Michael Dukakis Institute for Leadership and Innovation (MDI), physicians may be able to use the AI tool in the near future, to measure mesothelioma on scans during treatment more accurately and affordable.
+According to Artificial Intelligence World Society and Michael Dukakis Institute for Leadership and Innovation (MDI), physicians may be able to use the AI tool in the near future, to measure mesothelioma on scans during treatment more accurately.

 After being given more than 100 CT images that had previously been evaluated by a clinician, the AI prototype was able to detect and quantify tumors in CT scans very precisely without any human input.
 These measures will pave the path for clinical trials of novel therapies by identifying even small changes in tumor growth.